jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 # SVG icon sprite component for Angular 7

-This [library](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating SVG sprites and a component for including them.
+This library provides both a solution for generating SVG sprites and a [module](https://www.npmjs.com/package/ng-svg-icon-sprite) for including them.

 ## Demo